chummersone/pywavfile/README.md

 `wavfile.wavread.WavRead` class.
 The object also offers the same `seek()`, `tell()`, and `close()` methods.
 In addition, the following methods are provided for writing audio data:
-* `write(N)` - Write `N` frames of data to the audio file.
+* `write(audio)` - Write frames of audio data to the audio file.
-The data should be contained in a list of lists with size `(N,C)`, where `C` is the number of audio channels.
+The data should be contained in a list of lists with size `(N,C)`, where `N` is the number of frames and `C` is the number of audio channels.
 If the data are floats then they should be in the range [-1, 1).
 They will be converted automatically.
 Integers will be written directly.